cimentadaj/bicing_experiment/README.md

 if (write_success) print("Append success") else print("No success")
 ```

-Something to keep in mind, by default you can connect from the your local computer to the remote DB by port 3306.
-This port can be closed if you're in a public internet network or a network connection from a university.
-If you can't connect, make you sort this out with the personnel from that network (it happened to me with my university network).
+Something to keep in mind, by default you can connect from the your
+local computer to the remote DB by port 3306.
+This port can be closed if
+you’re in a public internet network or a network connection from a
+university.
+If you can’t connect, make you sort this out with the
+personnel from that network (it happened to me with my university
+network).

 What does `sql_query.sh` have?

-A very simple SQL query:
+A very simple SQL
+query:

 ``` sql
 read PASS < pw.txt /* Read the password from a pw.txt file you create with your user pasword*/